Finding Nemo: Plot

 Dory accidentally drops the mask into an abyss and encourages Marlin to help her search for it.
 They find the mask but are attacked by an anglerfish.
 Dory exploits the anglerfish's light to read the address while Marlin traps the anglerfish with the mask.
 Their victory boosts Marlin's confidence and helps Dory remember the address.
 Marlin tries to continue his search without Dory until she convinces a school of moonfish to give them directions to the East Australian Current.
 On their way, Marlin and Dory become trapped in a forest of jellyfish.
-While trying to escape, they are both stung by jellyfish and fall unconscious.
+While trying to escape, they are both stung and fall unconscious.

 Marlin and Dory awaken in the East Australian Current with a large group of sea turtles, including Crush and his son, Squirt.
 Crush teaches Marlin to relax and be less worried about Nemo.
 News of Marlin's journey spreads across the ocean and reaches Nigel, a pelican who regularly converses with the Tank Gang.
 Nigel informs Nemo of Marlin's efforts; inspired, Nemo successfully clogs the filter and the tank quickly becomes covered in green algae.
+However, this plan is foiled due to the dentist cleaning the tank while the fish sleep and installing a newer filtration system.

 After leaving the current, Marlin and Dory become lost and are consumed by a blue whale.
-Marlin fears the worst, but Dory urges him to trust the whale, which safely expels them through its blowhole into the Sydney Harbour.
-Nigel rescues Marlin and Dory from a flock of seagulls and delivers them to Sherman's office, where Nemo is playing dead to fake out Darla.
+Marlin fears the worst, but Dory urges him to trust the whale, which safely expels them through its blowhole into Sydney Harbour.
+Nigel rescues Marlin and Dory from a flock of seagulls and delivers them to Sherman's office, where they see Nemo playing dead to fake out Darla.
 Sherman forces Nigel out and Gill helps Nemo escape down the sink drain and into the harbour.

 Believing Nemo is genuinely dead, Marlin says goodbye to Dory and leaves, but Dory soon finds Nemo and reunites them.
 A fishing trawler captures Dory and a school of groupers.
-Nemo persuades Marlin to let him swim into the net and lead the groupers down: the fish in turn break the trawler and frees Dory.
+Nemo persuades Marlin to let him swim into the net and lead the groupers down; the fish in turn break the trawler, freeing Dory.
 Marlin praises Nemo's bravery and tells him about his own journey.

 Weeks later, Marlin drops Nemo off at school, and Dory arrives shortly afterward.
 Nemo and Marlin share a warm hug before Marlin waves goodbye to Nemo and tells him to "go have an adventure".

+In a mid-credits scene, Gill and the Tank Gang manage to finally escape the tank after breaking the new filtration system.
+After they fall into the harbour, still in their bags, Bloat asks what they should do next.